claudioandre-br/packages/john-the-ripper/readme.md

 $ sudo snap alias john-the-ripper dmg2john
 ```

-Once enabled, John itself plus all *2john tools can be invoked using the aliases.
+Once enabled, John itself plus the *2john tools can be invoked using the aliases.

 ### Acessing OpenCL
 It is possible to run the JtR OpenCL binary using the workaround seen below.
 To see the installed revision (**Rev**), execute: